 Diversity among teachers is as important and beneficial as diversity among students.
 Research illustrates that teachers of color help students “understand ─ and confront ─ racism, and prepare students to live in a multicultural society.”

-Currently, about 88 percent of CT educators are white (while 54 percent of students in K-12 are children of color), according to the CT Department of Education.
+Currently, about 88% of CT educators are white (while 55% of students in K-12 are children of color), according to the CT Department of Education.

 There has been a concerted effort on the part of the Connecticut Association of Boards of Education and State Department of Education to increase teacher diversity in Connecticut.
-Since 2009, the share of educators of color went up 3.9 percentage points, from 7.8% in 2009 to 11.7% in the current school year.
-And nearby Windham had the largest increase in share of diverse educators, from about a tenth in 2009 to almost a fourth of the total in the current school year, a 13.1 percentage point increase.
-The Windham district more than doubled the amount of nonwhite educators, going from 36 to 86.
-Norwich more than tripled, from 14 to 51.
+Since 2009, the share of educators of color increased from 7.8% in 2009 to 12% in the current school year.

 The reports below provide excellent and timely data, as well as the ability to see trends over the past several years.
 Called Report Cards, they are compiled by the State Department of Education for each school in the state.